core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 DoC Server Considerations
 -------------------------
-In the case of CNAME records in a DNS response, a DoC server SHOULD follow common DNS resolver behavior {{?RFC1034}} by resolving a CNAME until the originally requested resource record type is reached.
+In the case of CNAME records in a DNS response, a DoC server SHOULD follow common DNS resolver behavior {{-dns-concept}} by resolving a CNAME until the originally requested resource record type is reached.
 This reduces the number of message exchanges within an LLN.

 The DoC server SHOULD send compact answers, i.e., additional or authority sections in the DNS response should only be sent if needed or if it is anticipated that they help the DoC client to